Welcome to Luis P. Untalan Middle School

 View the Student Handbook here.

-The warning bell rings at 8:25am. >View the GDOE Calendar for SY2021-2022 here. >View the Bell schedule in the post below.
+The warning bell rings at 8:25am.
+View the bell schedule here.

 Administrator Contacts and duty areas: